Viewport daemon, relay, and hosted runtime are available in alpha. Surfaces may change.

 1. You kick off an agent on a task and walk away.

-3. You open the link from your lock screen.
-Land directly on the inbox item.
+3. You open the link and land directly on the inbox item.

 4. You read the plan or the question.
 Two paragraphs, usually.